QIWI-API/payments-docs/_qiwi-form_en.html.md

 The payment confirmation is required for two-step scenario (payment with holding funds).
 The [reimbursement](#reimburse) is formed only after the payment confirmation.

 <aside class="notice">
 By default, when holding funds, the service expects confirmation of payment within 72 hours.
 At the end of the term, the payment is self-confirmed.
-To increase or reduce the waiting period, or to set up a payment auto-reversal, contact Support.
+To increase or reduce the waiting period, or to set up a payment auto-reversal, contact <a href="mailto:payin@qiwi.com">QIWI Support</a>.
 The waiting period may not last more than 5 days.
 </aside>

-To confirm payment:
+To confirm payment on the invoice:

 1. Get `paymentId` identifier of the payment:
    * From [server notification](#payment-callback) after successful holding of funds.
-   * From the response to the [Invoice status](#invoice_get) request.
+   * From the response to the [Invoice payments list](#invoice-payments) request.
 2. Send API request [Payment confirmation](#capture) with received `paymentId` identifier.

 ### Payment token {#qiwi-token-pay}